The Most Common SEC Filings, Explained by Data

 What other SEC forms are filed most often?

-Beyond the insider forms and the flagship reports, a handful of categories fill most of the rest of the leaderboard:
+Four categories fill most of the rest of the leaderboard:

 The exact SQL behind every number

-count() AS filings
+count() AS amendments,

 FROM global_markets.stocks_sec_edgar_index